Every customer deserves natural gas they can depend on at a cost they can afford.

 Usage CCF - The difference in gas usage (measured in hundreds of cubic feet) between the previous reading and the current reading.

-BTU Factor - A factor which expresses the amount of heat content a CCF of gas contains.
+BTU Factor - A factor that expresses the amount of heat content a CCF of gas contains.
 The BTU factor is applied to convert a volume of gas measured in CCF into therms and may change slightly from month to month.

 Average Daily Therms - Your new bill shows your average therm usage for the current billing period and for the same period last year.
 For billing, your natural gas use is converted from hundreds of cubic feet (CCF) into therms, the basic unit for measuring and billing the amount of natural gas you use.
 One therm is equal to 100,000 British thermal units (BTU).
-To determine the amount of therms, we multiply your CCF use by the BTU factor.
+To determine the number of therms, we multiply your CCF use by the BTU factor.
 This factor gives the actual heating value of the gas we supply.
 The BTU factor may vary from month to month, so please refer to your bill for the actual factor being used.

 Monthly Therm Use - shows your therm usage for the last 13 months, with the average temperature and natural gas cost (if you purchase your natural gas from Nicor Gas) for each month.

 Natural gas costs make up the largest portion of your Nicor Gas bill.
 This is the charge for the gas you use during the billing month.
 It is calculated by multiplying your gas usage by the average cost per therm we pay to purchase gas supplies.
 The amount you pay varies monthly based on the cost of gas and the amount you use.
 Nicor Gas does not profit from gas costs; we pass our cost on to you without markup.